truenas/documentation/content/SCALE/GettingStarted/Migrate/SCALEZFSFlagRemoval.md

 ---
 title: "ZFS Feature Flags Removed"
-description: "Provides information on the removal of the ZFS feature flag merged into OpenZFS on June 29, 2021."
+description: "Provides legacy information for users of a deprecated ZFS feature flag merged into TrueNAS SCALE 22.02 and removed in 22.12."
 weight: 40
 aliases:
   - /scale/notices/scalezfsflagremoval/